Onurcn93/Simple_Flask_WebApp/README.md

 ### Viewing Users
 - The users are displayed in a list on the homepage, which updates dynamically when a new user is added.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contribution

-Feel free to fork this repository and submit pull requests to contribute to the project.
-Suggestions and improvements are always welcome!

 ---

 ### Author